piether/ampersand-offline-first/README.md

 ## Credits

 This project is heavily used in the neoScores Native Web App.
-It drew inspiration from [ConneXNL's port](https://github.com/ConneXNL/ampersand-sync-localstorage) of [Backbone.localStorage](https://github.com/jeromegn/Backbone.localStorage).
 Of course, many thanks go to the Ampersand.js team, as well as the developers at Mozilla who provide the localForage library.

 ## License